 Here are some tips for what to do if it rains during your cruise.

 1. Plan for sea sickness.
 My family is fortunate that we aren’t prone to sea sickness.
 The first day my husband, feeling the rocking ship, asked me if it was normal.
 Honestly, I had never felt a ship rock like that first 24 hours.
 It ends up we weren’t the only ones who noticed.
 The first evening the ship was very quiet.
 Even the restaurants seemed empty.
 Our server told us that a mellow ship is typical when passing through rough waters because passengers tend to stay in their staterooms as they adjust (that’s where room service comes in handy).
 In our experience the ship did calm down after the initial storm and our ship was soon rocking from partying passengers rather than rainy weather.
-If you’re susceptible to sea sickness consider packing Dramamine, sea bands (bracelets with pressure points), and request a midship stateroom, all of which can help with your (hopefully temporary) bout of sea sickness.
+If you’re susceptible to sea sickness consider packing Dramamine, sea bands (bracelets with pressure points), or Quease Ease, and request a midship stateroom, all of which can help with your (hopefully temporary) bout of sea sickness.

 2. Wear light layers.
 We departed out of Galveston, Texas, and it was chilly!
 Depending upon the time of year you will want to pack more or less in the layer department.
 The key is to check the weather of your embarkation city, cruise regions, and ports and take wind into consideration.
 For us, jackets and long sleeves were a must for departure day and the next day.
 It wasn’t until the second full day at sea, when we had traveled south, that the temps started to warm.
 Even then evenings had a nip in the air as we passed through rain showers.